Class of 2004

 Joe’s Experience at NKU:

-NKU’s department of music shaped me into the musician that I am today.
+NKU’s Music Program shaped me into the musician that I am today.
 In high school, I spent little time on music outside of jazz.
 Outside of my theory knowledge, I knew very little about music.
 In fact, before making the change from the sciences to the music program, I had virtually no understanding of what constituted an aural skills class, or the difference between Bach and Wagner.
 My knowledge of music was essentially nil.
 The music faculty helped me transcend my inadequacies and shifted my ignorance into knowledge.
 The small class sizes allowed me to have personal conversations with various faculty members leading to discussion-based classwork, an important facet of graduate studies.

-The most positive attribute of the music department at NKU is the daily interactions with highly capable professionals in the music field.
+The most positive attribute of the Music Program at NKU is the daily interactions with highly capable professionals in the music field.
 Whereas in some universities, it takes weeks to schedule an appointment to converse with a faculty member, all of the faculty that I had experience with were more than willing to interact with students at any given time.
 In addition to meeting in an office, I often had conversations in hallways, in Greaves Concert Hall, and even in the parking lot.
 The size of the department may have a slight impact, however it is overwhelmingly evident that the faculty cares not only about the intellectual growth, but the personal well being of students as well.